mruegenberg/ofxPoissonDiskSampling/README.md

 The code uses C++11 (but could easily be rewritten to conform to C++98).

-The following images show the difference between true randomness and Poisson Disk Sampling.
+The following images show the difference between "true" (actually pseudo-)randomness and Poisson Disk Sampling.
 I ran a Delaunay triangulation on both sets of samples.

 ![ofRandom](delaunay_random.png)